hello-albesta/SQL-DataWarehouse-SocialMediaWarehouseSystem/README.md

-# SQL-DateWarehouse-PerformanceSystem
+# SQL-DataWarehouse-SocialMediaWarehouseSystem
-This repository houses my project for the performance system consist of total 13 tables (Dimension, Fact, and Data Mart tables).
+This repository houses my project for a social media warehouse system that utilizes the SnowFlake schema.
+It involves storing data from the Social Media Marketing, User, and Event database, which contains information on Facebook and Instagram ad engagement with users.
+An instance of this engagement is when a user conducts a transaction.